Duke-GCB/SciComp-Materials/slurm/README.md

 Depending on the nature of the software and the experience of the software developers that created the software distribution it can be a very time consuming procedure to deploy software on the cluster.

-**Exercises**

-* The Samtools version on the DSCR is lacking a feature that you want to use
-* Download the Samtools source code to your home directory
-* Don't download it to your laptop first, use the wget or curl command to download it directly to the cluster
-* Extract the source tarball
-  * `tar xvfj samtools-1.2.tar.bz2`
-* Compiling source code and be a resource intensive process so lets all by good citizens and extract and compile the source code on a compute node of the cluster

 ## Working with the scheduler